shorebirdtech/updater/library/README.md

 The updater library is built as a static library, and is linked into the libflutter.so as part of a custom build of Flutter.
 We also link libflutter.so with the correct flags such that updater symbols are exposed to Dart.

-The `dart_bindings` directory contains the Dart bindings for the updater library.

 ## Building for Android